For more information, please contact us at 903.577.6000.

 MRI of the breast is not a replacement for mammography or ultrasound imaging but rather a supplemental tool for detecting and staging breast cancer and other breast abnormalities.

 MR imaging of the breast is performed to:

-Jewelry and other accessories should be left at home if possible, or removed prior to the MRI scan.
-Because they can interfere with the magnetic field of the MRI unit, metal and electronic objects are not allowed in the exam room.
+Jewelry and other accessories should be left at home or removed prior to the MRI scan.
+Metal and electronic objects are not allowed in the exam room, because they can interfere with the magnetic field of the MRI unit.
 These items include:

 - Jewelry, watches, credit cards and hearing aids, all of which can be damaged